 Intensive Treatment Services also known as Critical Care Unit provides crisis stabilization and symptom reduction for individuals 18 years or older who are in acute psychiatric distress.
 This service treats patients both voluntary and involuntary patients in acute crisis who require immediate assistance in a secure, safe and structured environment.
 Springbrook Hospital is a Baker Act receiving facility which address both mental health and substance abuse issues.

-The Intensive Treatment Program offers the highest level of management for patients with the most severe mental illnesses, some of who are experiencing symptoms for the first time and others who may have struggled with their illness in the past.
+The Intensive Treatment Program at Springbrook Hospital offers the highest level of management for patients with the most severe mental illnesses, some of who are experiencing symptoms for the first time and others who may have struggled with their illness in the past.
 Under the supervision of a psychiatric team made up of psychiatrist, social workers, therapists, nurses, and other unit staff members, patients are assisted in identifying the source of their psychological issues that are impairing their ability to function.
 The treatment team considers the individual’s strengths, areas of difficulty and situational factors which have contributed to the current crisis.

 Download the printable Springbrook Hospital brochure Springbrook